CombatWombatHub/general-machine-learning/docs/source/ml/ml.md

-# Machine Learning (ML)
+# Machine Learning
-[Machine Learning](https://www.geeksforgeeks.org/machine-learning/machine-learning/) is a branch of Artificial Intelligence that focuses on *models* and [algorithms](https://www.geeksforgeeks.org/machine-learning/machine-learning-algorithms/) that let computers learn from data and improve from previous experience without being explicitly programmed.
+[Machine Learning (ML)](https://www.geeksforgeeks.org/machine-learning/machine-learning/) is a branch of Artificial Intelligence that focuses on *models* and [algorithms](https://www.geeksforgeeks.org/machine-learning/machine-learning-algorithms/) that let computers learn from data and improve from previous experience without being explicitly programmed.
 There are many [types](https://www.geeksforgeeks.org/machine-learning/types-of-machine-learning/) of machine learning.

 :::{note}
 Some methods fit into multiple categories or can be adapted to be used for other categories.
 For the sake of brevity, these cases are not always mentioned here.